jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-06-10-iot-and-bigdata-in-azure-for-az-900.md

   - The main reason is ti create secure e2e solution

 ## BigData
-Every one heard about BigData, but what is it and how to work with that?
-Let's check.

-## What is BigData?
+The second topic for today it BigData.
+As previus we should start with describing what BigData is, because it has more complicated definition than IoT.
+Although everyone heard about BigData, it is still a misteriuos area.
+So make it clear.
+What BigData is?

 It is a part of technology that helps us with processing too large or too compex set of data for traditional software solutions.
 There are some metricks when we can talk about BigData:
 - Velocity:
   1. Realtime